 We provide support for people of all ages:

 - Adults (19+ years)

 For more information about community substance use services for youth and young adults (12 – 24 years), visit our community youth substance use services page.

-Contact your community substance use services clinic.
+Contact your local community substance use services clinic.
 See contact information below.

 - Here to Help: You and substance use

 Helpful information to think about and ways to make changes.